Dr and Mrs Bobath

 Since our opening in 1992 the centre has grown, developed and changed in many ways.
 In 1999 we purchased our building and changed our name to Bobath Children’s Therapy Centre Wales.
 In 2002, thanks to major funding from The Community Fund and a number of other trusts, we were able to complete the building of our annexe which doubled the number of therapy rooms to six and gave us a new kitchen furnished with low level units for the children to practise independent life skills in, as well as nicer general facilities throughout.

-Over the past twenty one years we have provided thousands of therapy sessions to the many children who have attended with their families.
+Over the past twenty three years we have provided thousands of therapy sessions to the many children who have attended with their families.
 Ongoing training demands are met to maintain the highest level of therapy provision to the children, as well as developing good working practises, implementing procedures and developing long term strategy plans for the future of the charity.